Home » WordPress Tutorials » Customization » How to Add Related Posts to WordPress

 Either way, you need to Install and Activate the plugins.

-Once the plugin is installed and activated, related posts will be automatically be shown below each of your posts.
+Once the plugin is installed and activated, related posts will automatically be shown below each of your posts.
 What is left for you is to customize the plugin, so it shows the posts where you want them and the way you want them to be shown.

 To do so, you need to go to the Contextual Related Posts’ Settings page.